• Skip to content

 • non-profit charitable organisations.

-You must provide a letter of exemption from Revenue NSW and a completed Application for exemption from duty (motor vehicle and insurance-charitable organisations) (PDF, 244 KB) when registering the vehicle.
+Non-profit charitable organisations must provide a letter of exemption from Revenue NSW when registering the vehicle.
+Application for exemption from duty (motor vehicle and insurance-charitable organisations) (PDF, 244 KB).

 Refunds for duty already paid